Sheffield Cathedral Dean resigns citing ‘tremendous pressure’ following decision to disband choir

-Sheffield’s announcement it would disband the choir and make a “significant change” was made on Wednesday on the Cathedral’s website.
-The statement said that after several years of reviewing the role of music in worship in the historic building, the Cathedral Dean and Chapter had concluded that it was the right time to close the current Cathedral Choir.
-A “completely fresh start is needed”, they said.
+The announcement, made on the Cathedral’s website, said that after several years of reviewing the role of music in worship in the historic building, the Cathedral Dean and Chapter had concluded it was the right time to close the current Cathedral Choir.
+“A completely fresh start is needed,” they said.

 Andrew Nethsingha, Director of the Choir of St John's College, Cambridge called the decision “irresponsible” and “short-sighted.”